Time Measurement Calibration and Testing

-From cell phone clocks to digital alarm clocks, to expensive gold watches to the clock on their microwave ovens and other appliances, many people in the Unites States were adjusting time monitoring devices today for the US’s Daylight Savings Day.
+From cell phone clocks to digital alarm clocks, to expensive gold watches to the clock on their microwave ovens and other appliances, many people in the Unites States are adjusting time monitoring devices today for the US’s Daylight Savings Day.
 Along with the public, manufacturers were also calibrating the internal clocks of processors on their manufacturing lines and equipment.
+Time Measurement Calibration and Testing is extremely important.
 Many products such as Global Positioning System (GPS) satellite receivers, and the electric power grid depend on the accuracy and reliability of their internal clocks.
 So, how is time measured?

-Time is calibrated to atomic clocks.
-In the United States, the first atomic clocks were built by NIST in the 1950s from which measurement standards are developed.
-In 1967, cesium began to be used in the atomic clocks.
+Time calibrates to atomic clocks.
+In the United States, NIST built the first atomic clocks in the 1950s, which served as the foundation for developing measurement standards.
+In 1967, the atomic clocks began to use cesium.

-In addition to testing to the standard, NIST maintains many services for time calibration including an online service to calibrate Internet Time Service which is used to synchronize clocks in computers and other information technology and network devices.
+In addition to testing to the standard, NIST maintains numerous time calibration services, including an online service for calibrating the Internet Time Service.
+This service is helps synchronize clocks in computers, as well as other information technology and network devices.

-In 2015, Daylight Saving Time (DST) is in effect from March 8, 2015 at 2 a.m. (local time) to November 1, 2015 at 2 a.m. (local time).
+In 2015, Daylight Saving Time (DST) is in effect from March 8, 2015, at 2 a.m. (local time) to November 1, 2015, at 2 a.m. (local time).
 Here’s a NIST Time Widget with the current time.
-According to the NIST website this is for general use purposes such as the general time, but should not be used for calibration as it only re-synchronizes with NIST every 10 minutes.
+According to the NIST website this is for general use purposes such as the general time.
+However, it is not suitable for calibration since it only resynchronizes with NIST every 10 minutes.

 See more time calibration projects and incoming lab requests.

 Are you in need of surface roughness testing?
 Let us help you!
 Submit a free test request on our website or call us toll free at 1-855-377-6821.